rob-g2-365/waveshare_epaper_picture_frame/README.md

 * Soldering Iron
 * [Arduino FTDI USB to Serial 5v Programmers](https://www.amazon.com/Serial-Adapter-Female-FT232RL-Windows/dp/B07RBK2P47)

-Also a good idea to have troubleshooting equipment such as a multimeter and something to decode the SPI bus traffic.
+Also, it is a good idea to have troubleshooting equipment such as a multimeter and something to decode the SPI bus traffic.

 ### Software Needed